-What’s it like to fly between Seattle and Africa on Emirates Airlines in Economy Class, with an overnight layover in Dubai?
+What’s it like to fly between Seattle and Africa on Emirates Airlines, with an overnight layover in Dubai?

 On our recent trip to Africa, we flew internationally with Emirates Airlines, traveling from Seattle to Dubai then to Lusaka, Zambia (where we continued on to Mfuwe for our walking safari in Zambia’s South Luangwa National Park.)
 On the return, we flew from Cape Town to Seattle via Dubai on Emirate Airlines, also in Economy.